Chris New: Theatre work

-In the summer of 2013, New directed the play The Precariat at the Finborough Theatre.
+In Summer 2013, New directed the play The Precariat at the Finborough Theatre.
 New subsequently wrote the short play A New Play for the General Election in 2015.
 It debuted under his direction at the Finborough Theatre in April 2015 to mixed reviews.

 New played the title role of Tom Wingfield in the Nottingham Playhouse production of Tennessee Williams' The Glass Menagerie in March 2016, for which he won raves from the Nottingham Post.

-In 2017 New and Mark Edel-Hunt played Daniel Quinn in City of Glass, adapted by Duncan Macmillan from the first novel of Paul Auster’s New York Trilogy, and the graphic novel by Paul Karasik and David Mazzucchelli.
+In 2017, New and Mark Edel-Hunt played Daniel Quinn in City of Glass, adapted by Duncan Macmillan from the first novel of Paul Auster’s New York Trilogy, and the graphic novel by Paul Karasik and David Mazzucchelli.
 The play had its premier in March at HOME in Manchester and continued at the Lyric Theatre in London in April.
 A cast of four adults and a child played sixteen parts and a narrator.
-"The ensemble […] are excellent", writes The Arts Desk.
+"The ensemble...are excellent", writes The Arts Desk.

-The 59 Productions, Lyric Theatre, HOME and Karl Sydow production was nominated for the UK Theatre Awards 2017 design award.

 In March 2017 New performed a reading of Tibor Fischer’s Portrait of the Artist as a Foaming Deathmonger.

 New played the part of pilot Lars Koch in Ferdinand von Schirach’s courtroom drama Terror at the Brisbane Festival in September 2017.
 The Lyric Theatre production previously had its UK premier in June 2017, with a different cast.
 “Chris New as Lars Koch, the pilot, is stunningly adamant and fragile”, writes Meredith McLean in the AU review.
-"Chris New plays the dignified Koch with convincing restraint", says Jo Litson in Limelight magazine.
+"Chris New plays the dignified Koch with convincing restraint", wrote Jo Litson in Limelight.

 New returned to the Royal Shakespeare Company for the 2018 summer season.
 He played the Cardinal in a modern dress production of John Webster’s The Duchess of Malfi, directed by Maria Aberg, at the Swan Theatre in Stratford-upon-Avon.
-The RSC warned its audience stating: "Please note The Duchess of Malfi contains violence, scenes that some people may find distressing, and a lot of blood!"

-The play opened to positive reviews.